Pediatric Liver Transplant

 We provide care for children from diagnosis and transplantation, through long-term follow-up.
 Many of our patients remain under the care of the pediatric transplant team -- in particular their pediatric hepatologist (liver specialist) -- for the remainder of their childhood.
 Physicians here also coordinate and communicate with the child’s regular pediatrician or gastroenterologist closer to home to assure a smooth continuity of care that addresses the child’s ongoing healthcare needs.

 Once diagnostic testing has been completed, the hepatology team plays a critical role in managing the child’s health as he or she awaits transplantation.
 Because of the shortage of donor organs available, this waiting period may take weeks, months or even longer.

 If your family decides to pursue a living-donor option, the wait period usually is shorter.
-The University of Chicago Medicine treats both pediatric and adult patients, so we have the resources to care for adult donors and children recipients right within the same medical center.
+The University of Chicago Medicine treats both pediatric and adult patients, so we have the resources to care for adult donors and pediatric recipients right within the same medical center.
 This allows for close coordination between the adult and pediatric care teams, and close communication between the donor and the child’s family.